How Did Adidas Grow Worldwide?

 1. Adidas Began With a Clear Performance Mission

-• Dassler brothers engineered shoes for Olympic runners
+• The Dassler brothers engineered shoes for Olympic runners

-• Adidas built trust through credibility in sports
+• Adidas built credibility through real athletic results

 Why this mattered